www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t10-update-dependencies.md

 * Update Java
 * Update Maven
 # Tasks
+# Done Tasks
-* [ ] Create automatic command via `https://www.mojohaus.org/versions/versions-maven-plugin/index.html` and create a daily workflow for that.
+* [x] Create automatic command via `https://www.mojohaus.org/versions/versions-maven-plugin/index.html` and create a daily workflow for that.
   That daily workflow updates the dependencies, does an extensive test and if everything was successfully, the dependency update is pushed to the public Codeberg server.
   Maybe this could be done during the already [existing daily workflow](../maintenance/weekly-t32-process-project-status-weekly.md).
     * [x] Test update in daily workflow.
     * [x] Commit update in BOM after update test.
-    * [ ] Push commit to Codeberg.
+    * [x] Push commit to Codeberg.
-# Done Tasks
 * [o] Rename `net.splitcells.network.bom` to `net.splitcells.dem.bom`, in order to correctly show subproject interdependencies. with a very specific commit message, that can be used, in order to easily filter such commits.
   -> This does not need to be done, as there are dependencies for the whole project and not just `net.splitcells.dem`.